+Barry Shullanberger

+Greetings and welcome,

+Lake County Oregon provides an amazing array of adventures that range from quiet sightseeing road trips to thru-hiking.
+Geologically the county is, in the scheme of things quite young and has many interesting features to explore.
+It is a great place for families, travelers and tourists.

-A Guide to Oregon's Northern Lake County & Beyond ~ 2022 History and General Information
+A Guide to Oregon's Northern Lake County & Beyond ~ 2023 History and General Information

 Lake County was created from Jackson and Wasco Counties by the 1874 Legislature.
 At that time, it included what is today, Klamath County and all of the present Lake County, with the exception of Warner Valley.
 In 1882, Klamath was removed and, in 1885 the Warner area from Grant County was added.

-In area, Lake County is 8359 square miles, making it the third largest county in Oregon, Conversely, the County's population is averaged at just slightly less than one person per square mile.
+In area, Lake County is 8359 square miles, making it the third largest county in Oregon, conversely, the County's population is averaged at just slightly less than one person per square mile.

+News

+Source

+Since 1880

+editions and still

+going strong.

-The County's cities and towns are: Lakeview, an incorporated city that serves as the county seat; the tiny communities of Adel and Plush; Paisley, an incorporated town of about 250 residents; Summer Lake, a tiny hub for surrounding ranchers and farmers; Christmas Valley, an unincorporated town which serves as the commercial center for communities located in the county's northern end; and the small towns of Silver Lake and Fort Rock, each serving wide ranging area ranches and farms.
+Publishing over 7,000 weekly The County's cities and towns are: Lakeview, an incorporated town that serves as the county seat; the tiny communities of Adel and Plush; Paisley, an incorporated city of about 250 residents; Summer Lake, a tiny hub for surrounding ranchers and farmers; Christmas Valley, an unincorporated town which serves as the commercial center for communities located in the county's northern end; and the small towns of Silver Lake and Fort Rock, each serving wide ranging area ranches and farms.
 Lake County is a kaleidoscope of large cattle ranches, and hay farms with a couple of large sheep operations thrown in the mix.
 Recreational opportunities are found throughout the county.
 Visitors will not only enjoy the amazing landscapes, but the lakes, rivers, geologic sites and camping.
 Hunters love the area where there is a good deal of big game: Elk, Mule Deer and Antelope and some very good bird hunting as well.
 Those who love to fish will find that the high desert offers some great fly fishing as well and a chance to land a trophy bass.
 Hiking and wildlife viewing - photography - hang gliding.
 You name it and Lake County has it.
 There are also several camps and trail systems that are great for folks who enjoy trail riding.
 Lastly there is the giant sand box not far from Christmas Valley where OHV riders come to play.